Church of Our Lady (Bremen)

 Nearby Attractions

-While visiting the Church of Our Lady, consider exploring these nearby attractions that enhance your experience in Bremen:
+After visiting the Church of Our Lady, consider exploring these nearby attractions:

-2. Bremen Roland Statue: Located in the market square, this statue symbolizes freedom and independence.
-Its historical significance adds depth to your understanding of Bremen’s past.
+2. Bremen Roland Statue: Located in the market square, this iconic statue symbolizes the city’s independence and has stood for over six centuries.

 Insider Tips